William Donaldson: Life and career

 Son of Charles Glen Donaldson (1904–1956) and Elizabeth (née Stockley; d.
 1955), Donaldson enjoyed a privileged upbringing in Sunningdale, Berkshire.
 His father was Managing Director of the Glasgow-based family shipping line, Donaldson Line, which until its sale in the early 1960s, was one of the largest passenger lines in the world.
 He was educated at Winchester College (where he first met Julian Mitchell) and Magdalene College, Cambridge.
 He spent some money supporting young writers such as his contemporaries Ted Hughes and Sylvia Plath.
 He completed his National Service in the Royal Navy in the late 1950s, reaching the rank of Sub-Lieutenant.

 On his return to civilian life, Donaldson became associated with the set surrounding Princess Margaret, Countess of Snowdon, and worked as a theatrical producer.
 He established himself as a central player in the British satire boom of the early 1960s, as co-producer, with Donald Albery, of Beyond the Fringe (1960), and of dramatisations of J. P. Donleavy's The Ginger Man (1959) and Spike Milligan's The Bed-Sitting Room (1963).
 The pair earned a weekly £2,000 from Beyond the Fringe while the performers Peter Cook, Dudley Moore, Alan Bennett and Jonathan Miller were earning only £75.

 In 1968, Donaldson received a substantial inheritance, and in 1971 he left Britain for Ibiza, where he imprudently spent his last £2,000 on a glass-bottomed boat.
 Before long he was scavenging for food on the beach.
-Returning to London, he found refuge with a former girlfriend who was running a brothel on the Fulham Road.
+Returning to London, he found refuge with a former girlfriend who was running a brothel on Fulham Road.
 His experiences there formed the basis of his first novel, Both the Ladies and the Gentlemen (1975).

 Donaldson's fictional letter-writer Henry Root made him a final fortune.
 Root's satirical lampooning of the rich, famous, and influential was published in the books: